ATV Riding Comes With Risks

 Tip #2 Don’t Allow People Under the Age of 16 to Ride an ATV

 Don’t allow children or anyone under the age of 16 to ride or drive an adult ATV.
-Not only is it unsafe, there are age restriction laws.
+Not only is it unsafe, but there are also age restriction laws.
 According to the US Consumer Product Safety Commission, children under the age of 16 are twice as likely to be injured when riding adult ATVs instead of youth ATVs.

 Tip #3 Wear a Helmet and Safety Gear

 Wear an appropriate helmet and protective safety gear, such as gloves and boots.
-Long sleeved clothing and long pants also provide added protection.
+Long-sleeved clothing and long pants also provide added protection.
 Wearing protective gear can help reduce the risk or severity of an injury.
 Missouri laws require that both ATV drivers and individuals “being towed or propelled” by an ATV wear securely fastened helmets.